 - Decide who will inherit your assets

-- Appoint who will take care of your minor children
+- Finally, appoint who will take care of your minor children

 Have a Trust already?

 Another important factor to consider is if any of the below events occurred within the last year.
-It’s highly recommended to have your Trust reviewed annually.
-In this way you are guaranteeing that all your assets are included and protected through the generations.
+We recommended to have your Trust reviewed annually.
+In this way, all your assets are guaranteed to be included and protected through the generations.

 - Had a child or grandchildren?